sonic-net/SONiC/doc/ecmp/fine_grained_next_hop_hld.md

  This is the swss orchetrator responsible for pushing routes down to the ASIC.
 It creates ECMP groups in the ASIC for cases where there are multiple next-hops.
 It also adds/removes next-hop members as neighbor availability changes(link up and down scnearios).
 It will evoke fgnhgorch for all prefixes which desire special ecmp behavior.

  ### fgnhgorch
  This is the swss orchestrator which receives FG_NHG entries and identifies the exact way in which the hash buckets need to be created and assigned at the time of BGP route modifications.
 For BGP route modifications/next-hop changes, fgnhgorch gets evoked by routeorch.
 It creates ecmp groups with the new SAI components in Table 3 and will be the orchestrator responsible for achieving the use cases highlighted above by modifying hash buckets in a special manner.
+Fgnhgorch will also be an observer for SUBJECT_TYPE_PORT_OPER_STATE_CHANGE from portsorch, this will allow operational state changes for links to be reflected in the ASIC per fine grained behavior.

 ![](../../images/ecmp/orch_flow.png)